Cyber Threats: Are You Trained to Deal With Them?

 If one is going to influence change in behavior and culture and allow the training to have a lasting effect, post-training reinforcement needs to be established.
 Ongoing communications and content should be produced monthly not just once a year.
 So, build a catalog of content and available resources, build a portal where newsletters can be posted along with alerts and videos, and make the program fun.

 Building a successful program takes time and resources.
 What should an organization do where resources are limited or for individuals where they don’t get the training from a corporate training program?
 Where time and resources are limited, start small and grow as your program gains credibility and more resources become available.
 Use small wins to demonstrate value.
 There are also plenty of free resources available.
 Use resources like the Social Engineering Framework that provides plenty of examples and psychological principles of social engineering attacks, and access to tools such as the Social Engineer Toolkit that can be used to test the human element in an organization.
-Another free tool is the community edition of Lucy which can do basic phishing campaigns.
 If you want to test your network and your users, you can use the free tools from KnowBe4.
-Subscribe to industry newsletters, such as this one, and follow blogs such as the Social-Engineer.org blog and the Social-Engieer.com blog that discusses timely information on what is happening in the world of social engineering and how to be cyber security aware.
+Subscribe to industry newsletters, such as this one, and follow blogs such as the Social-Engineer.org blog and the Social-Engineer.com blog that discusses timely information on what is happening in the world of social engineering and how to be cyber security aware.

 As a community we can all do our part to help in getting cyber security awareness training to others.
 One thing I’ve done, to help in training others that may not get the benefits of cyber security awareness training at a company, is to openly discuss with friends and family about phishing, smishing, vishing, and all aspects of social engineering attacks that they need to be aware of.
 The result is that many will come and show me phish they received or tell me about a call they thought was “phishy”.
 As you get educated, spread the word to others and this will help everyone get some cyber security awareness training.